PokemonSanFran/pokeemerald-AsparagusEduardo/README.md

 * An NPC in every Pokémon Center that serves as Name Rater and Move Reminder/Deleter/Tutor.
 * Expanded move names by Mandll27
 * [Item description header](https://github.com/ghoulslash/pokeemerald/tree/item_desc_header) by [ghoulslash](https://github.com/ghoulslash).
+* Following Pokémon by Merrp, with further development by Artrios